Graduate Student Travel Fund

 Applications that meet all eligibility criteria above are reviewed and scored in accordance with the GSTF rubric.
 An advisory committee then meets with the Graduate Dean to review the top-scored applications and determine each cycle's awardees.

-Post-Award Report
+Post-Travel Report

-Student awardees will be required to submit a post-award report via this form upon completion of the activity supported by the GSTF.
-The post-award report includes a brief write-up (200-300 words) that summarizes the student’s accomplishments and how their travel contributed to the advancement of their research or scholarship, along with any photo(s) taken during their travel.
+Student awardees will be required to submit a post-travel report via this form upon completion of the activity supported by the GSTF.
+The post-travel report includes a brief write-up (200-300 words) that summarizes the student’s accomplishments and how their travel contributed to the advancement of their research or scholarship, along with any photo(s) taken during their travel.
 CGS may ask permission to use all or parts of the report to be profiled on its webpage.

 Important Reminders